nerdschoolbergen/introduction-to-web-security/exercise-3/README.md

   SELECT id FROM user WHERE username='user';--' AND password=''
   ```

-  The part of the SQL statment after the `--` will be ignored, therefore the password value will be ignored, allowing the login form password to be ignored.
+  The part of the SQL statment after the `--` will be ignored (commented out), therefore the password value will be ignored, allowing the login form password to be ignored.
 The semicolon (`;`) denotes the end of one query and the start of another.
 The double hyphen (`--`) indicates that the rest of the current line is a comment and should be ignored.
 </details>

-:pencil2: When you are logged in, look around to see if you can find the username of other people.
-Try to login as someone else.

 <details>
-  <summary>Hint 1</summary>
+  <summary>Hint 1 for 3.2</summary>
   Look in the comment section.
 Some usernames are present here.
 </details>

 <details>
-    <summary>Hint 2</summary>
+    <summary>Hint 2 for 3.2</summary>
     Look in the voting page source code (right click anywhere on the page and select "View page source").
 Something is commented out.
 </details>